Construction Accountants and CPAs

 Construction accounting firms emphasize the importance of revenue recognition as it details how income and expenses are tracked in a construction project.
 There are three methods to choose from.

 The cash method is the simplest.
-It recognizes revenue only when the cash hits the company's bank account and notes expenses only when the firm pays them out.
+It recognizes revenue only when the cash hits the company's bank account and notes expenses only when the firm pays them.
 While straightforward, not every company can use this method.
 The IRS, for example, has a set of criteria on who can use the cash method for tax purposes.

 On the flip side of the cash method is the completed contract method (CCM), wherein all income and expenses are recorded only when the project is completed.
 This has several tax advantages, such as deferring taxable revenue.
 Like the cash method, the IRS restricts who can use this method.